Casey Goodson Jr's mother says officers brought their 'bias' against her son and her family - KRDO

 When her son’s body was placed on a stretcher, “we knew that his eyes [were] open but we didn’t know if he was dead or alive,” Payne said.

 Franklin County Sheriff Dallas Baldwin said in a statement Thursday that his agency will conduct an internal review to determine if any offensive language was used and who may have used it.
-The sheriff’s office has not provided a comment about the shooting and referred calls to Columbus Division of Police, who has not responded to requests for comment.
-The US Marshal’s office hasn’t commented either.
+The sheriff’s office has not provided a comment about the shooting and referred calls to Columbus Division of Police, whose police chief promised an “independent, meticulous, unbiased investigation.”

+“We hear your cries for more information and more answers.
+We hear your demands for justice,” Chief Tom Quinlan said in a Thursday statement.
+“The difficult reality is, very often in police work, information and answers are necessarily, unavoidably slow to come.”

+“That is not in the interest of secrecy — it is in the interest of justice,” he added.

 The Franklin County Coroner’s Office has said Goodson’s manner of death, based on autopsy and medical death investigation findings, was homicide, though a final report was 12 to 14 weeks away.